 Businesses should continue to observe basic hygiene measures, which include:

-- hand hygiene – that is, washing hands regularly with soap and water, or cleansing with hand sanitiser
+- washing hands regularly with soap and water, or cleansing with hand sanitiser

 - coughing or sneezing into a tissue or your elbow and then washing hands or using hand santiser